nikvoronin/Xm4Battery/README.md

     var it_is_true = _xm4.LastConnectedTime.IsFailed; // can not get the last connection time
 ```

-We can not get the last connection time if headphones is online and connected.
+We can not get the last connected time if headphones is online and connected.

 ### Headphones Battery Level

-Can get actual battery level if headphones are connected or the last known level (headphones are not connected).
+Can get the actual battery level if headphones are connected OR the last known level if headphones are not connected.

 ```csharp
 int level = _xm4.BatteryLevel;